nanchano/bastet/ARCHITECTURE.md

 As such, the `Repository` is inserted into the `Service`, and will be called upon to perform the CRUD operations when relevant, after all the validations and parsing on the service has ocurred.
 Once the data is gathered, it will be returned to the next layer.

 ## Server layer
-The `Server` is then injected into the server, which will parse HTTP requests, call the service to perform the operations, and send the relevant responses.
+The `Service` is then injected into the server, which will parse HTTP requests, call the service to perform the operations, and send the relevant responses.
 The logic of parsing errors is also heavily based on the business use case errors defined in the `core` package.

 An slog Logger object is also injected into it to provide access to necessary logs such as request IDs, timestamps, cookies, or whatever HTTP-related information we need to save.